BLOG

 To The Candidates I Will Offend Next Week

 As a condition of being released from custody, the brilliant yet troubled title character in the movie Good Will Hunting must meet regularly with a counselor.
-Determined to sabotage the process he torments and is dismissed by successive psychologists until he is sent to ‘Sean’ played by Robin Williams.
+Determined to sabotage the process he torments and is dismissed by successive psychologists until he is sent to ‘Sean’ played by the late Robin Williams.
 Upon entering Sean’s office, young Will scans the clutter of diplomas, books and bric-a-brac before turning his attention to a small painting of a man in a row boat being tossed about by stormy waters.
-He ponders the painting and then, based solely on these few fragments of information offers up a scathing assessment of the psychologist’s life.
+He ponders the painting and then, based solely on these fragments of information offers up a scathing assessment of the psychologist’s life.

 To many candidates seeking work, this is the all-too-typical interview process.
 A stranger sits across a table in a sterile setting examining your life on paper.
 He eyeballs you, asks a few questions and then draws conclusions about the essence of your work life, its relative value, and the likelihood that you will thrive in a given company and job.
 Candidates cannot help but feel that their complex, nuanced lives have been reduced to a sketch drawn from a drive-by glance.

 As a headhunter, I am frequently accused of such crimes.
-I see it in the faces of candidates who I have tried to evaluate and then squeeze into some sort of categorical box.
-I hear it in the comments of those want to be viewed as broader, more versatile, more complex than my take on them allows.
+I see it in the faces of candidates who I have tried to assess and then squeeze into some sort of categorical box.
+I hear it in the comments of those who want to be viewed as broader, more versatile, more complex than my take on them allows.
 To those people and to those of you who I will offend in the future let me explain why their frustration is more of a structural than personal problem.

 First, it is important to note that in my business there are two types of interviews.
 The first are those on behalf of clients for searches I am conducting.
 The others are commonly called courtesy interviews.
 In the former, I am methodical and thorough and take few shortcuts in evaluating candidates’ fit with my clients needs.
 In the latter I am decidedly none of those things.